-By this point, your iPhone has been through the wringer and in 95% of cases, your iPhone’s fever has lifted.
+By this point, your iPhone has been through the wringer and in 95% of cases, your iPhone is overheating no longer.
 It’s back to its old self again, relieved that its engine doesn’t have to keep running at 100%.
 To learn how to get even more battery life out of your iPhone, check out my article about why iPhone batteries drain so quickly.

 I wish you all the best and I look forward to hearing from you.
 Feel free to post any questions and I’ll do my best to help out along the way.